Trump: Meeting with Kim Jong Un was 'very, very good'

 Each plans to leave Singapore hours after their meetings wrap up, though Trump plans to speak to reporters about the developments.

+Described by his critics as a mini-Stalin, Kim has been on something of a charm offensive in Singapore since arriving Sunday.
+On Monday night, he strolled the downtown area of this trade and finance capital, taking in the sights and posing for selfies with local citizens.

-Trump enters the Kim summit less than a week after an acrimonious G-7 meeting in which he and longtime American allies argued about trade policy.
+Trump entered the Kim summit less than a week after an acrimonious G-7 meeting in which he and longtime American allies argued about trade policy.

 Many analysts are skeptical that Kim will agree to fully give up nuclear weapons because he sees them as essential to his nation's security and self-identity.